uptane/deployment-considerations/customizations.md

 **Figure 3.** *An OEM MAY allow a third party to negotiate which updates are installed.*

 In its default implementation, Uptane allows only the OEM to fully control which updates are installed on which ECUs on which vehicles.
 Thus, there is no third party input about updates from a dealership, mechanic, fleet manager, or the end-user.
 There are very good reasons, such as legal considerations, for enforcing this constraint.
-However, sharing this capability exists to the point that the OEM wishes to make it available.
+However, sharing this capability exists to the extent that the OEM wishes to make it available.
 We discuss two options for doing so.

 In the first option, an OEM MAY elect to receive input from a third party as to which updates should be installed.
 The process is illustrated in Figure 3.